UN General Assembly adopts German-Israeli proposal against Holocaust denial | DW | 20.01.2022

 Germany 'will never forget' the genocide against Jews and other victims of the Holocaust, said the German foreign minister

-The 193-member assembly agreed with the proposal without a vote — with only Iran distancing itself from the text — and also urged social media companies to "take active measures" to fight antisemitism online.
+The 193-member assembly agreed on the proposal without a vote — with only Iran distancing itself from the text.
+The assembly also urged social media companies to "take active measures" to fight antisemitism online.

-"The General Assembly is sending a strong and unambiguous message against the denial or the distortion of these historical facts," said Germany's U.N.
-Ambassador Antje Leendertse.
+"The General Assembly is sending a strong and unambiguous message against the denial or the distortion of these historical facts," said German UN Ambassador Antje Leendertse.
 "Ignoring historical facts increases the risk that they will be repeated."

 Susanne Wasum-Rainer, the German ambassador to Israel, and Jeremy Issacharaoff, the Israeli ambassador to Germany, published a joint appeal ahead of the meeting in New York.